shelbyjs/shelby/README.md

 # Shelby -  dead simple headless CMS  🧟 😵 ⚰️
-Most CMS is build as a Swiss Army Knife.
+Most CMSs is build as a Swiss Army Knife.
 Shelby is like a Spork!
-A super simple Content Management System that empower your developer team while continues developing and ensures a simple and secure editor experience during the lifecycle of your content.
+A super simple Content Management System that empower your developer team during continues development and ensures a simple and secure editor experience during the lifecycle of your content.

 Works perfect in a mono-repo with GatsbyJS, Nuxt.js, Mithril or whatever presentation layer you desire.